lapardhaja/lapardhaja.github.io/README.md

 # Dr. Servet Lapardhaja - Portfolio Website

 Welcome to the repository for my personal portfolio website.
-This site showcases my journey as a Transportation Engineer, from my academic foundations at UC Berkeley to my professional work at HNTB.
+This site showcases my journey as a Transportation Engineer, from my academic foundations at UC Berkeley to my professional work.

 ## About Me